 Handy Manny and the Tools used everyday things to create a song:

 In the end, Mickey threw a great party with lots of wonderful music:

 We’ve been to a number of kids shows in the past year and this was the first show that had Kora and Logan patting their knees, clapping their hands, and even up dancing:

 The show was 90 minutes with a 20 minutes intermission, which was just enough time to share a small bucket of popcorn:

 As a family, we all really enjoyed Playhouse Disney Live.
 It was easy to get to, it wasn’t overly crowded, the stage wasn’t a million miles away, the storyline was cute, the music was catchy, and the timing of the show couldn’t have been more perfect – we were home right at bedtime.

 The kids have been talking about the show and singing songs from it all day today.
 When Playhouse Disney Live comes back to Cleveland, we’ll be sure to be there again.

-Thanks to Feld Entertainment for providing tickets for the review.
-No compensation was provided for this review.
+Thank you to Feld Entertainment for providing tickets for the review.
+The honest opinions are our own..